Thermal transport of confined water molecules in quasi-one-dimensional nanotubes: METHODS

 Graphene membranes were attached on both sides of the single-walled zigzag CNT, and a piston was placed outside each reservoir containing water as shown in Fig.~\ref{fig:fig1}a.
 The carbon atoms composing CNT and graphene membranes were fixed in space and time to consider the heat transport of liquid water in insulating materials.
 The pistons move only in the $z$ direction, and the bonding state of the constituent carbon atoms remains unchanged throughout the process.
 In the $x$ and $y$ directions, periodic boundary conditions are applied, while free boundary conditions in the $z$ direction.
 In order to adapt the graphene sheet to the periodic boundary, the lateral lengths $l_x$ and $l_y$ were different, $l_{x}=3.829 \, \mathrm{nm}$ and $l_{y}=3.684 \, \mathrm{nm}$ for all systems.

 All simulation systems composed of carbon nanotube, graphene sheets, and water molecules were established by using VMD build-in tools \cite{humphrey1996vmd}.
 All simulations were performed with the large-scale atomic/molecular massively parallel simulator (LAMMPS) \cite{plimpton1995fast}.
-The C-C bond and water-carbon interactions are described by Lennard-Jones (L-J) 6-12 potential \cite{koga2002does}, and the water-water interaction is modeled by L-J potential with long-range Coulombic interaction \cite{koga2002does, van1998systematic}.
+Water-carbon interactions are described by Lennard-Jones (L-J) 6-12 potential: $\epsilon_{CO}=0.4843 \, \mathrm{kJ\, mol^{-1}}$ and $\sigma_{CO}=0.3283 \, \mathrm{nm}$ \cite{koga2002does}.
+Water-water interaction is modeled by L-J potential with long-range Coulombic interaction \cite{koga2002does, van1998systematic}.
 We employed the SPC/E water model \cite{berendsen1987missing}, generally used in thermal simulations, and the SHAKE algorithm \cite{ryckaert1977numerical} was employed to fix the length and the angle of bonds between the atoms of the water molecules.
-We used a cutoff radius of $0.9 \, \mathrm{nm}$ for L-J interaction and $0.85 \, \mathrm{nm}$ for real-space Coulomb interaction for all simulations except $L=40 \, \mathrm{nm}$.
-To generate an accurate temperature gradient, we set the cutoff radius of the Coulomb interaction to $1.9 \, \mathrm{nm}$ for $L=40 \, \mathrm{nm}$ systems.
+We used a cutoff radius of $0.9 \, \mathrm{nm}$ for the L-J interaction and $0.85 \, \mathrm{nm}$ for the real-space Coulomb interaction in systems with CNT lengths from $L=2$ to $~20 \, \mathrm{nm}$.
+To generate an accurate temperature gradient, we set the cutoff radius of the Coulomb interaction to $1.9 \, \mathrm{nm}$ for a system with the CNT length $L=40 \, \mathrm{nm}$.
 Long-range Coulomb interaction was treated using the particle-particle particle-mesh (PPPM) method \cite{hockney1989particle}.